Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Introduction

-Solid-solid interactions between particles and solid substrates are typically modeled using the discrete element method (DEM) \citep{cundall_discrete_1979} or by applying repulsive potentials when the separation between two solids becomes less than a prescribed threshold distance.
-Traditionally, DEM has been applied to study the behavior of frictional and cohesive powders or granular media.
-DEM involves solving Newton's second law for the translational and rotational motion of every particle, given the contact forces and torques acting on the particle.
-Compared to continuum methods (\textit{e.g.} finite element), DEM can provide detailed insights into the dynamics of representative volume elements of granular media at a single-particle level.
+Solid-solid interactions between particles and solid substrates are typically modelled using the discrete element method (DEM) \citep{cundall_discrete_1979} or by applying repulsive potentials when the separation between two solids becomes less than a prescribed threshold distance.
+Traditionally, DEM has been applied to study the behaviour of frictional and cohesive powders or granular media.
+The DEM involves solving Newton's second law for the translational and rotational motion of every particle, given the contact forces and torques acting on the particle.
+Compared with continuum methods (\textit{e.g.} finite element), DEM can provide detailed insights into the dynamics of representative volume elements of granular media at a single-particle level.
 Since the first realistic model for sliding friction was proposed by \citet{cundall_discrete_1979}, several extensions and alternatives have been proposed for inter-particle adhesion forces, sliding friction, rolling friction, and torsion resistance.
 These models vary in their level of complexity.
-In this work, we follow the approach proposed by \citet{luding_cohesive_2008}, who proposed a compromise between a realistic and easy-to-handle approach for modeling contact forces.
-In this model, whenever a particle come into contact with another particle or with a flat substrate, a virtual linear spring-dashpot emerges in the contact region and resists relative motion in the normal and tangential directions.
-Rolling resistance is modeled similarly.
-Our method assumes that particles are spherical, but by tuning the rolling resistance, we can effectively mimic the effects of surface roughness as well as non-spherical shapes.
+In this work, we choose a contact force model that provides a good compromise between a realistic and an easy-to-handle approach~\citep{luding_cohesive_2008}.
+In this model, whenever two particles come into contact, a virtual linear spring-dashpot emerges in the contact region and resists relative motion in the normal and tangential directions.
+Rolling friction is modelled similarly to restrain rolling motion that can in practice arise from surface roughness, surface deformation, and asymmetries in the shape of the contact when particles roll.